 The corporate governance information is available on the corporate website of CaixaBank (www.caixabank.com) under "Shareholders and Investors - Corporate governance and remuneration policy", including specific information on the general shareholders' meetings".
-When an Annual General Meeting (AGM) is announced, a prominent banner providing direct access to relevant meeting information is temporarily featured on the homepage of the corporate website (B.8).
+Also, when an AGM is announced, a banner appears on the CaixaBank homepage with a direct link to the information regarding the meeting (B.8).